INB 1100 INTRODUCTION TO INTERNATIONAL BUSINESS (3 credits)

 This is a survey course that acquaints students with the salient components of the discipline and the curriculum.
-It covers the various functional areas of International Business such as trade, finance, law, management, and marketing.
-It also examines the importance of culture and its impact on human behavior, and brings home to students the importance of understanding cultural differences for the successful pursuit of a career in international business.
+It covers the various functional areas of international business such as trade, finance, law, management and marketing.
+It also examines the importance of culture and its impact on human behavior and demonstrates the importance of understanding cultural differences for the successful pursuit of a career in international business.
 The course introduces students to career opportunities in the international business field.

 Various topics in international business.
 These may be one-time or occasional course offerings.

 Prerequisite: Dependent on specific course content

 NOTE: Below are other required major courses in the interdisciplinary International Business curriculum:

 Prerequisites: ECN 2210 and 2220

-An analysis of the various systems of economic organization; comparison of socialist methods of economic management with the operations of the market economy; overview of the current economies of several nations.
+An analysis of the various systems of economic organization – comparison of socialist methods of economic management with the operations of the market economy and overview of the current economies of several nations.

 Prerequisites: ECN 2210 and 2220